gitenter/gitenter/doc/architecture/SyAD.md

     - Reviewing is linked to commit, rather than branch, because in principle if the document has even been changed, it shall be reviewed again.
     - Even if there are new commits pushing to the same branch, the review is always link to the previous commit.
     - In principle reviewing can be done on top of any commit (not necessary stay in a non-master branch).
 But we add this requirement to follow the "Integration-Manager Workflow" pattern.
+    - *(Can two parallel reviewing happens at the same time?
+Shared commit, but no shared document?)*
 - [SyAD-0043]{SyAD-0034} Updated documents based on the review comments shall be continuous pushed into the original branch.
 - [SyAD-0044]{SyAD-0043,SyRS-0096} Reviewed subsections are linked to a series of commits in the same branch.
 - [SyAD-0035]{SyAD-0001,SyRS-0026,SyRS-0093} The software shall handle reviewing finalization as a merge to the master branch.
 - [SyAD-0045]{SyRS-0093,SyAD-0035} Denial documents shall be reverted before merging to master.
+    - *(What should we do if the "reverting" action break the consistency of the traceability relationship? -- probably not revert, but just not include in the official release -- like not-included documents.)*
+    - *(So the non-include document may still be modified, and merged to the main branch.
+How to handle that?)*
 - [SyAD-0046]{SyAD-0001} Users are suggested to make document and code changes in different branches.
     - In most cases those changes are done by different groups of people.
 - [SyAD-0047]{SyRS-0038,SyAD-0046} Separate document changes and other changes shall be done by checking if files returned by `git diff` are document/document accessories (images, ...).
+- [SyAD-0055]{SyAD-0001} Local git client shall be able to synchronize with git server through (1) SSH and (2) password authorizations.

 ### Document formatting